 Now, this is what the Lord says, the one who created you, O Jacob, and formed you, O Israel: “Don’t be afraid, for I will protect you.
 I call you by name, you are mine.
 When you pass through the waters, I am with you; when you pass through the streams, they will not overwhelm you.
 When you walk through the fire, you will not be burned; the flames will not harm you.
 For I am the Lord your God, the Holy One of Israel, our deliverer.
 I have handed over Egypt as a ransom price, Ethiopia and Saba in place of you.
 Since you are precious and special in my sight, and I love you, I will hand over people in place of you, nations in place of your life.
 Don’t be afraid, for I am with you.
 From the east I will bring your descendants; from the west I will gather you.

 Now back to my story.
 When God answered my prayers and saved my husband, I was on the mountaintop.
-I stood in my church and earnestly prayed Philippians 3:7-11.
-This prayer was a prelude to the worst year of my life.
-That was on Saturday.
-The next day Art and I were baptized together.
-But little did I know, we had another baptism to endure, and for both of us, it was a baptism by fire.
-Just three days later, on a Monday morning, I went from the mountaintop into the deepest, darkest valley of my life.
+I earnestly prayed Philippians 3:7-11 and shortly thereafter, Art and I were baptized together.
+Little did I know, this was just a prelude to what would be another baptism - a baptism by fire.
+Just three days later I went from the mountaintop into the deepest, darkest valley of my life.
+Virtually everything that gave me security was removed and I felt as if I were standing on the edge of a cliff as the wind pushed me toward the edge.
+I was filled with anxiety, even to the point of needing medication.
+I have had bouts of depression throughout my life.
+Depression runs in my family.
+However, this season was unparalleled to anything I had ever faced.
+The devil assaulted me with every lie in his arsenal.
+I knew them well.
+Lies such as, “You’re unlovable, and your life is useless.
+No one cares about you, and you deserve everything that’s happened to you.
+Why don’t you just end it?”
+Satan tried to tempt Jesus—who is God—to kill Himself (Matthew 4:1-12).
+Don’t think for a moment that he would not use the same tactic on us.

-I had prayed to know Him in His sufferings.
-I am now sure I did not really understand what I was asking of the Lord just three days earlier.
 Even though the salvation of both my husband and my father was the eternal good that came out of it all, were it not for God’s abundant grace and mercy, I seriously doubt I would have made it through that year.
 And honestly, at my lowest point, I despaired of life and just begged the Lord to please take me home.
 I had had enough of this place, and I wanted to be in heaven with Him!
 Suffice it to say, this request was not granted.